piyushmoolchandani/Sentiment-Analysis-on-IMDB-Dataset/README.md

 # Sentiment-Analysis-on-IMDB-Dataset
 Dataset can be downloaded from http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz or from https://www.kaggle.com/c/word2vec-nlp-tutorial/data <br>

-Please extract in the same folder as all the other sentiment analysis network file is kept.
+Please extract in the same folder as all the other sentiment analysis network file is kept or make sure to change the os directory changing command properly so that model has proper access to the data.

 Libraries needed to be preinstalled for reproducing the code:
 1. Torch